 Inside Back Panel

 I learned most of what I know about this amp from the tdpri.com VHT Special 6 (non-Ultra) Mod thread.
 In that thread kleuck shared a huge amount of knowledge of how to mod the Special 6.
-He was the first to describe this tube bias mod.
+He was the first to describe this power tube bias mod.

 Switched Bias Mod

-R39 bias resistor is on the V3 (output tube) socket.
+R39 bias resistor is on the V3 (power tube) socket.
 Near side of R39 is ground, far side is hot.
 560 Ohm resistor is soldered to hot side of R39 and toggle switch mid terminal.
 Ground wire is connected to R39 ground side to toggle switch corner terminal.
 It would be preferred to bend the new resistors legs to allow some movement between tube socket and switch instead of mounting it straight like the picture shows.

 To verify this mod is wired correctly place your multi-meter probes across R39 and measure the resistance with the switch in the low power 6V6 mode, resistance should be around 470 ohms.
-Flip the switch for big tubes tubes and the resistance should drop to around 255 ohms.
+Flip the switch for big tubes and the resistance should drop to around 255 ohms.

 Bias Mini-Toggle Switch